Kubernetes » Fundamentals

 Quick Start Guide

 The fastest way to understand Kubernetes is to use it.
-This section gets you deploying an application in minutes.
+This section gets you deploying an application in minutes — the concepts behind every command follow in the sections after.

 Requirements